-I had women asking me about how I got into remote work in tech all of the time, and looking to me for advice on how to do the same!
+I had women asking me about how I got into remote work all of the time, and looking to me for advice on how to do the same!
 I know there are a lot of women out there with similar questions, so why not help as many people as possible? 🙂

 – “Women” is used in the broadest possible sense, and mostly for conciseness.